CarstenYuan/lilee_monorepo/README.md

 ### Functionalities
 #### APIs
 - User Management
-    - Create User: add a new user
+    - Create User: Add a new user.
-    - Delete User: Remove a user by id
+    - Delete User: Remove a user by id.
-    - Read Single User: Retrieve details of a specific user by id.
+    - Read Single User: Get details of a specific user by id.
-    - Read All Users: List all users with optional filtering by partial name match.
+    - Read All Users: List all users with an optional name filter.
-    - Update User: To update a user's name, group_id, or is_activate

 - Groups Management
     - Create Group: Add a new group.
     - Delete Group: Remove a group by id.
 Prevent deletion if the group has at least one user and provide an appropriate error message.
-    - Read Single Group: Retrieve details of a specific group by id.
+    - Read Single Group: Get details of a specific group by id.
     - Read All Groups: List all groups.

+- **NOT** in project requirements, but implementing them for a better experience with Vue
+    - Update User: To update a user's name, group_id, or is_activate status.
+    - Get Active Groups: Get all the groups with True on is_activate status.
-    - Update Group: To update a group's name or is_activate
+    - Update Group: To update a group's name or is_activate status.
 ---
 ### Database Design
 #### Users Table